SanityLinux/Base/README.md

 ## Plans

-Pür Linux will use an rc-style init system, similar to Slackware, rather than sysvinit or SystemD.
-We strongly encourage against infecting your system with the SystemD malware. /dev will likely be populated via eudev, Gentoo's udev fork.
+Pür Linux will use an rc-style init system, similar to Slackware, rather than sysvinit or SystemD. /dev will likely be populated via eudev, Gentoo's udev fork.
 While we would like to include Clang/LLVM, due to the Linux kernel being reliant on GCC-specific tweaks right now, we will be including GCC in base, with Clang available via pkgsrc.
 Plans will be made to transition to Clang in base as soon as is feasible.

 ## Installation notes